Highlights of CBEC in China

 - Box at the right size

 China is a huge country and setting up a logistic system covering up large territory will require significant investment.
-And without a reliable logistic network, it will be hard to guarantee good delivery services to your customers, which will directly impact the trust Chinese have in your company.
+Without a reliable logistic network, it will be hard to guarantee good delivery services to your customers, which will directly impact the trust the Chinese have in your company.

-Plus consider linguistic, regulatory and technical barriers that may increase your need for resources.
+Regulatory and technical barriers may increase your need for resources.

 An on-site partner can help you here to implement your strategy.
-They have deep knowledge of the Chinese market, engines to optimize, can help you to improve your objectives and they know changes in terms of business law.
+They have deep knowledge of the Chinese market, engines to optimize, and can help you improve your objectives.

 When developing a website for your business, there are different options available for you: